 “Visiting the company’s supermarkets is pure joy and pleasure,” the Billa logo guarantees.
-A large number of offers at the most pleasant prices is the main advantage of retail.
+A large number of offers at competitive prices is the main advantage of retail.
 The emblem demonstrates the prevalence and accessibility of stores.

 Meaning and History

-The Billa logo is always visible: it is used as a sign above the entrance to branded stores.
-Initially, the designers chose a massive bold sans-serif font for the inscription.
+The Billa logo is always visible: it serves as a sign above the entrances to branded stores.
+Initially, the designers chose a massive, bold sans-serif font for the inscription.
 This type of typeface is considered an effective means of communication with consumers because it attracts attention and looks good in any size.

-The name of the grocery supermarket chain formed the basis of a short and concise wordmark.
+The name of the grocery supermarket chain formed the basis for a short, concise wordmark.
 It has a hidden meaning because the word “Billa” is formed from the initial letters of the phrase “BILLiger LAden,” which is translated from German as “cheap store.”
-That is, the concept of the brand is encrypted in the emblem.
+That is, the brand concept is encoded in the emblem.

 What is Billa?